hiroki-repo/GDI8001/README.md

 # Host computer minimum requirement

-CPU:Pentium 3 or more and ARMv7 or more
+CPU:Pentium 3 or more or ARMv7 or more

 GPU:The GPU should be run GDI only 3D Games at 60FPS so The GPU doesn't required!